 GLBA Data Breach Notification Requirements.
-GLBA does not include an explicit data breach notification requirement.
+As of April 4, 2022 there is a security incident notification requirement.
+See Computer-Security Incident Notification Requirements for Banking Organizations and Their Bank Service Providers.
 Using their authority under the GLBA, the federal bank regulatory agencies issued the Interagency Guidelines regarding Response Programs that requires financial institutions to adopt policies and procedures regarding unauthorized access to protected personal information of customers.
 This includes notifying both the regulator and the customer when there has been an unauthorized access to "sensitive customer information."
 In addition to nonpublic personal information of the customer, sensitive customer information generally includes a customer's name, address, or telephone number combined with one or more of the following items of information about the customer: 1) social security number; 2) driver's license number; 3) account number; 4) credit or debit card number; or 5) a personal identification number or password that would permit access to the customer's account.